 There are many reviews and articles about WordPress plugins, here is the list of plugins I’m using.
 I use the WordPress plugins on this page for several websites and most of them longer than a year.
 I will keep this list up2date and I will remove WordPress plugins I’m not using anymore.
 Subscribe to the comments for this page, I will post updates for important changes.
-All listed plugins are available from the WordPress Plugin Directory.
+All listed plugins are available from the WordPress Plugin Repository.

-WordPress Plugins you should always use
+WordPress Plugins you can always use

 - Subscribe to Comments Reloaded – Comment subscription is a required feature if you accept comments on your site.
 This plugin allows also subscriptions without posting a comment.